qrider71/tacho/README.md

 - Simple measurement of the runtime duration (implemented)
 - Statistical analysis of multiple runs (implemented)
-- Grabbing perfromance data from the output of the executable with regular expressions
+- Grabbing perfromance data from the output of the executable with regular expressions (implemented)

 ## V.2.0